actuary492/actuary492.github.io/_posts/  2025-01-20-application-regression.md

 The aov() function only accepts one regression formula input (one model).
 It attempts to show the significance of every variable in model by the analysis of variance.
 The analysis of variance shows a significance of a variable in the model via whether a variable (regression sum of squares) significantly affects variation in the response (total sum of squares).
 One can see this as similar to the t-test where check for significance of every variable in the model.

-Let us build couple of regression models.
+Let us start by building couple of regression models.
 Some random possible linear combinations of these dataset is as follows:

 ```r
 reg1 <- lm(nyc$Price ~ nyc$Food)